Turing Video-based Cognitive Tests to Handle Entangled Concepts: Identifying entanglement in physics and cognition

 The CHSH inequality in Equation (\ref{chsh}) is manifestly violated in quantum theory and, when a violation occurs, it is due to the presence of entanglement between the component entities $S_1$ and $S_2$ that can be recognized as component parts of $S_{12}$.
 Equivalently, in the absence of entanglement, the inequality in Equation (\ref{chsh}) would not be violated.
-The typical situation in which the inequality in Equation ({\ref{chsh}) is violated in quantum theory consists in the state $p$ of the composite entity $S_{12}$ being the `singlet spin state', which is an example of a `maximally entangled state' \cite{brunner2014}, and the coincidence measurements $XY$ being product measurements, $X=A,A'$, $B'B'$.
-This situation entails a CHSH factor equal to $\Delta_{QMC}=2\sqrt{2} \approx 2.83$, known as `Cirel'son's bound' \cite{cirelson1980,cirelson1993}.
-The situation, however, also requires a special `symmetry requirement on joint probabilities', namely, the `marginal law of Kolmogorovian probability being satisfied', i.e. for every $i,j=1,2$,
+As we have anticipated in Section \ref{intro}, the typical situation in which the inequality in Equation ({\ref{chsh}) is violated in quantum theory consists in the state $p$ of the composite entity $S_{12}$ being the singlet spin state (an example of a maximally entangled state \citep{brunner2014}) and the joint measurements $XY$ being product measurements, $X=A,A'$, $B'B'$.
+This situation entails a CHSH factor equal to $\Delta_{QMC}=2\sqrt{2} \approx 2.83$, known as `Cirel'son's bound' \citep{cirelson1980,cirelson1993}.
+A situation involving product measurements automatically satisfies the `marginal law of Kolmogorovian probability', i.e. the conditions that, for every $i,j=1,2$,